 WhatsApp compliance

-Randomized controlled trials in low- and middle-income country phone and IVR studies show that airtime or mobile-money incentives increase cooperation rates by roughly 6-8 percentage points.
+Getting people to start and finish a study requires removing friction and providing fair compensation.
+Randomised controlled trials in low- and middle-income country phone and IVR studies show that airtime or mobile-money incentives increase cooperation rates by roughly 6–8 percentage points.
 Flat rewards consistently outperform lottery-style incentives.
-The amount needs to be meaningful (enough to matter) without being coercive (so large it pressures participation).
+The amount needs to be meaningful (enough to matter) without being coercive.

 Document incentive amounts and schedules in your consent materials.
 For multi-country studies, calibrate amounts to local purchasing power rather than using a flat USD equivalent everywhere.
+For detailed pricing on WhatsApp-based research platforms, factoring in message volumes and participant incentives upfront prevents budget surprises mid-fieldwork.

 Weighting strategy

+Design weights correct for any intentional oversampling — for example, boosting a small region to enable sub-group analysis.
 Post-stratification raking (RIM weighting) adjusts the final sample to match census margins on key variables.
-The GSMA’s Mobile Gender Gap methodology documents iterative raking across age, gender, urbanity, and region for multi-country studies, providing a replicable template.
+The GSMA's Mobile Gender Gap methodology documents iterative raking across age, gender, urbanity, and region for multi-country studies, providing a replicable template.
+For phone or WhatsApp frames, consider adding phone ownership or education as auxiliary weighting variables to reduce the urban/connected bias that mode creates.

 Publish your weights.
 Any credible study should include a methodology appendix that documents design weights, non-response adjustments, and post-stratification raking targets.
 World Bank LSMS research demonstrates that reweighting reduces but does not eliminate bias from phone-based frames, so transparency about remaining limitations is essential.